Samenvatting / Summary

 Scientific transfer: The results of the proposed project will be published in international peer-reviewed scientific journals.
 We aim to publish at least four papers on the collected data:

 - The (cost-) effectiveness of the intervention on the patient specific complaints (primaryoutcome).

-- Barriers and facilitators of this intervention for implementation in GP
+- Identifying the impact of the beliefs about increasing physical activity in the successful outcome of the barriers and facilitators of this intervention for implementation in GP

 In addition the main study outcomes will be presented in Dutch scientific papers (NTvG and Huisarts & Wetenschap) and at both national and international conferences (NHG congress, conference of the Master education ‘musculoskeletal disorders’ GPs, KNGF congress, NAPCGR).
 Main stakeholders will be informed of the results by these publications and presentations.
 Transfer to clinical practice: All relevant professionals are represented in the project group of the current proposal: general practitioners, physiotherapist, general practitioner with special interest in MSD (GPwSI MSD).
 Therefore, a direct link to clinical practice has been made.
 The knowledge derived from this project will be transferred to health care professionals, but also to patients.
 In the department of General Practice of the Erasmus MC a Primeur Patient panel (PPP) is active.
 The patients of this panel discuss the progress of ongoing research and new proposals with the researchers.
 This panel will be have a active role in all the phases of the research to ensure the clinical relevance of the research for patients.